Gavin Free: Red vs. Blue and Slow Mo Guys: 2009–2010

-In 2009, he was hired by Austin,-Texas-based Rooster Teeth Productions to direct the seventh season of their machinima series Red vs. Blue.
+In 2009, he was hired by Austin, Texas–based Rooster Teeth Productions to direct the seventh season of their machinima series Red vs. Blue.
 Free also directed its mini-series Relocated.
 He acted in Rooster Teeth's comedy mini-series Captain Dynamic and began appearing in Rooster Teeth Shorts the same year.

 In 2010, he created The Slow Mo Guys along with friend Daniel Gruchy in order to get a work visa.
 The Slow Mo Guys consists largely of various objects being filmed using Free's Phantom high-speed cameras.
 As of February 2022, their YouTube channel has garnered over 2.2 billion views and 14.2 million subscribers.
 In April 2011, the channel was voted the winner of YouTube's On The Rise program, which highlights up-and-coming YouTube partners on the homepage.
 In September 2012, they were featured on The Tonight Show.
 In February 2013, Free announced that The Slow Mo Guys had been picked up by Rooster Teeth and that further episodes of the series would be released on Rooster Teeth's website, as well as the series' existing YouTube channel.

 On 23 February 2015, Free and Gruchy created a partner channel to The Slo Mo Guys, The Slo Mo Guys 2, as a channel for "laid back 'out of labcoats' content that doesn't fit on the main channel" As of February 2021, the channel has 41.8 million views and 831k subscribers.

-Rooster Teeth and Achievement Hunter: 2012–present
+Rooster Teeth and Achievement Hunter: 2012–2024

 Free joined Achievement Hunter (a video gaming division of Rooster Teeth founded by Geoff Ramsey and Jack Pattillo) in 2008 as a contract host before becoming one of the main six hosts in 2012.
 He is one of the most prolific employees on the site, regularly appearing in their Let's Play series of videos, its podcast Off Topic, and tutorials of how to get achievements and find easter eggs in video games.

 In May 2013, Free began starring as a "lab rat" in the Rooster Teeth series Immersion, replacing Geoff Ramsey and Gus Sorola.
 In Immersion, Free must test video concepts in real life alongside friend and co-worker Michael Jones.
 He was a contestant in the second season of Rooster Teeth's gaming show The Gauntlet in 2013.
 Free has had two cameo appearances in Barenaked Ladies music videos for their songs "Odds Are" (2013) and "Did I Say That Out Loud?"
 (2014).
 In the latter video, he is portrayed as accidentally lighting himself on fire when trying to play a song for his domestic partner Meg Turney, which subsequently goes viral.
 Free and The Slow Mo Guys co-star Daniel Gruchy appeared in YouTube Rewind in 2013, playing themselves being pulled by an RV, itself a nod to Breaking Bad, while an explosion goes off behind them.
 They both returned for the YouTube Rewinds from 2014 to 2017.